aweymo-ui/python_obsidian/content/3_prep.md

     <p class="symbol">&#10042;</p>
 </div>

 **Now that you have an OCR layer**, you will need to read and highlight your material.
-This can either be done either in Adobe Acrobat or a completely open source option that I like called [Okular](https://okular.kde.org/download/){:target="_blank" rel="noopener"}, where you can easily build out an unlimited number of custom highlights sets.
+This can either be done either in Adobe Acrobat or a freely available option that I like called [Okular](https://okular.kde.org/download/){:target="_blank" rel="noopener"}, where you can easily build out an unlimited number of custom highlights sets.